clerkma/ptex-ng/texlive/texk/gregorio/gregorio-src/UPGRADE.md

 This file contains instructions to upgrade to a new release of Gregorio.
 These instructions are cumulative; meaning that you should apply the instructions from all versions between the one you are upgrading from and the current version.

+## Unreleased

+Gregorio will now use an "upright" punctum inclinatum shape for a series of unison punctum inclinatum notes over a given syllable.
+When there is a single punctum inclinatum, Gregorio will use a heuristic to choose a shape.
+In any of these cases, if the result is not satisfactory, especially in context with nearby syllables, you may select a different shape by using `0` (for the descending shape) or `1` (for the ascending shape) after the capitalized letter indicating the punctum inclinatum.
+Forced selection of the upright shape is also possible by using `2` after the capitalized letter indicating the punctum inclinatum.

 ## 5.1

 No additional steps are needed to upgrade from 5.0 to 5.1.